Essential for our Casita is ground tackle (nautical term from my Navy days).

 For wheel chocks, I have 2 types.
 At home or in storage, I highly recommend rubber wheel chocks over plastic ones.
 Hurricane Irma hit our camper (which held up just fine), the rubber chocks were still in place on one wheel while the plastic chocks on the other side were blown away.
 Race Ramps are the best that I’ve found, pricey, but you get what you pay for.
 I use them on my boat trailer too.

 On the road we use the Tri-lynx chocks that integrate with their leveling blocks.
 Made in the USA, they’re strong enough to use under the stabilizer jacks too.
 Each layer of blocks adds an inch of height.
 A 10 pack is plenty and they come with a zip up storage bag.

-I added stick-on bubble levels, one to the front of the Casita, and the second to the trailer tongue.
+My didn’t come with any, so I added stick-on bubble levels, one to the front of the Casita, and the second to the trailer tongue.
 The side to side level is graduated in inches so you know how many blocks to put under the tire.
 The level on the tongue tells me when the trailer is level using the jack.